vishal-handa/employee-management-system/README.md

    6. Putting in retire and archive dates in the employee data.
    7. Sorting shifts by date and time, and present them in calendar format.
    8. Password recovery.

+3. **General**
+   1. Make the app responsive.
+   2. Have support for multiple languages.

 ## Images